hgcl/clara-le/src/posts/43-fondues-and-digital-storage.md

 2. Every few months, sort the pictures, only keeping a subselection.
 Upload everything on two separate hard drives (for backups).

-It's decided then, we'll leave for our trip with a clean Nextcloud instance, [phones taking good pictures](/posts/40-brr/) and a portable hard drive for backups. {end-key}
+It's decided then, we'll leave for our trip with a clean Nextcloud instance, [phones taking good pictures](/posts/40-brr/) and a portable hard drive for backups. **ENDCHAR**

 [^1]: We managed to eat three fondues in the past week, and that wasn't even planned — surprising, I know.